-Strengthen and clarify the feminist theories and the principles that underpin the Develop a conceptual framework on the mainstreaming of the gender perspective.
-Identify the regional principles and values that support the conceptual framework for the mainstreaming of the gender perspective. mainstreaming of the gender perspective heisherrine 2.
-Systematize and social- - Identify relevant legal and political agreements at the internaize the international regulatory tional and Inter-American level. framework that supports the - Systematize the relevant regulations at the national level and mainstreaming of the gender identify the gaps to be filled. perspective, including through - Carry out dissemination and training campaigns on the conceptraining tual framework on the mainstreaming of the gender perspective. - Establish an observatory on women's human rights.

-3. Define the objectives that are expected to be achieved with the strategies for the mainstreaming of the gender perspective Establish a "logical framework" for mainstreaming with clear goals, deadlines, responsibilities and indicators.
-Socialize this logical framework to clarify commitments and generate a demand for accountability.
-4. Establish priority and - Identify and publish good practices to mainstream the gender strategic issues for the main- perspective. streaming of the gender per- - Detail and make visible the costs and benefits of strategies to spective mainstream the gender perspective. - Make recommendations for the use of technology in the mains- treaming of the gender perspective.
-5. Integrate and/or - Review the intersectional approach for mainstreaming the strengthen the intersectional gender perspective. approach within the conceptual - Develop a strategy to integrate the intersectional approach in framework for the mainstream- mainstreaming processes. ing of the gender perspective

-Strategic objective 2: Strengthen National Machineries to effectively lead in gender mainstreaming based on a solid architecture.
+- 1. Strengthen and clarify the feminist theories and the principles that underpin the conceptual framework for the mainstreaming of the gender perspective - Develop a conceptual framework on the mainstreaming of the gender perspective. - Identify the regional principles and values that support the mainstreaming of the gender perspective. - 2.
+Systematize and socialize the international regulatory framework that supports the mainstreaming of the gender perspective, including through training - Identify relevant legal and political agreements at the international and Inter-American level. - Systematize the relevant regulations at the national level and identify the gaps to be filled. - Carry out dissemination and training campaigns on the conceptual framework on the mainstreaming of the gender perspective. - Establish an observatory on women's human rights. - 3.
+Define the objectives that are expected to be achieved with the strategies for the mainstreaming of the gender perspective - Establish a "logical framework" for mainstreaming with clear goals, deadlines, responsibilities and indicators. - Socialize this logical framework to clarify commitments and generate a demand for accountability. - 4.
+Establish priority and strategic issues for the mainstreaming of the gender perspective - Identify and publish good practices to mainstream the gender perspective. - Detail and make visible the costs and benefits of strategies to mainstream the gender perspective. - Make recommendations for the use of technology in the mainstreaming of the gender perspective. - 5.
+Integrate and/or strengthen the intersectional approach within the conceptual framework for the mainstreaming of the gender perspective - Review the intersectional approach for mainstreaming the gender perspective. - Develop a strategy to integrate the intersectional approach in mainstreaming processes. - > Strategic objective 2: Strengthen National Machineries to effectively lead in gender mainstreaming based on a solid architecture.